-To date, this program has involved over 100 volunteers and has employed 2-3 people each summer for 7 years.
-The program has also enabled for the removal of nearly 1500 bags of invasive plants in our community.
-It has also engaged local citizens who have participated in Golden’s Community Weed Pull events.
+To date, this program has involved hundreds of volunteers and has employed 2-3 people each summer for 10 years.
+The program has also enabled for the removal of close to 2,000 bags of invasive plants in our community.
+It has also engaged local citizens who have participated in Golden’s Annual Community Weed Pull events.

 Wildsight Golden has also been raising awareness of invasive plants by conducting invasive plant inventories on private lands to participating community members.
 Through this, we are helping people identify invasive plant species found on their private property, as well as providing residents with information regarding best methods for removing harmful plants using non-toxic methods.